tosc/vim/README.md

 # TODO

 * Delim unpredictable.
-* Not sure my move and rm is perfect.
-* BUG: .. doesn't work at the top.
-	* Write custom helpfixpaths instead of the ones I use currently.
 * Get more information from my jedi completion.
 * Change my snippet function to non volatile.
 Save the snippets.
 * TagGenerator